 Future research should address the impact of museums on an individual’s personal development and social inclusion in the community through museum programs.

-Tijana Palkovljević Bugarski, PhD, art historian and museum advisor, director of the Gallery of Matica srpska since 2010.
-She received her PhD in 2016 on the topic of Gallery of Matica srpska - a picture of cultural identity through the presentation of works of art.
-In the field of research, she studies the national art and visual culture of the 20th century, issues about protection and promotion of cultural heritage and the development of innovative museological approaches.
+Tijana Palkovljević Bugarski, PhD, art historian and museum advisor, director of Gallery of Matica srpska.
+She received her PhD in 2016 at the Department of Museology with the dissertation under name Gallery of Matica srpska - a picture of cultural identity through the presentation of works of art.
+In the field of scientific research, she studies the national art and visual culture of the 20th century, issues about protection and promotion of cultural heritage and the development of innovative museological approaches.
 Find out more

 Tijana Palkovljević Bugarski, PhD